Understanding Blood Pressure: What You Need to Know

 Hypertensive Emergency (If you have any of these symptoms*, call 911) | 180 or higher | and/or | 120 or higher |

-Note.
-Adapted from American Heart Association (2025) **
+Note: Adapted from American Heart Association (2025) **

-Lifestyle plays a significant role in maintaining healthy blood pressure.
-Eating a balanced diet, exercising regularly, managing stress, and limiting salt intake can all help reduce your risk.
 If you are concerned about your blood pressure or experience any of the symptoms mentioned, consult your healthcare provider for advice on management and treatment.

 ** American Heart Association.
 Understanding Blood Pressure Readings.
 American Heart Association.
 Published 2025. https://www.heart.org/bplevels